South India: Colonial era

 The Europeans arrived in the 15th century; and by the middle of the 18th century, the French and the British were involved in a protracted struggle for military control over South India.
 After the defeat of Tipu Sultan in the Fourth Anglo-Mysore War in 1799 and the end of the Vellore Mutiny in 1806, the British consolidated their power over much of present-day South India, with the exception of French Pondichéry.
 The British Empire took control of the region from the British East India Company in 1857.
-During the British colonial rule, the region was divided into the Madras Presidency, Hyderabad State, Mysore, Travancore, Cochin, Jeypore, and a number of other minor princely states.
+During the British colonial rule, the region was divided into the Madras Presidency (later, the Madras Province), Hyderabad State, Mysore, and the Madras States Agency (composed of Travancore, Cochin, Jeypore, and a number of other minor princely states).
 The region played a major role in the Indian independence movement.
 Of the 72 delegates who participated in the first session of the Indian National Congress at Bombay in December 1885, 22 hailed from South India.

-Dravida Nadu movement

-Dravida Nadu was a proposed nation for sovereign state for the speakers of the Dravidian languages in South India.
-The movement for Dravida Nadu was at its height from the 1940s to 1960s, but due to fears of Tamil hegemony, it failed to find any support outside Tamil Nadu.
-Initially, the demand of Dravida Nadu proponents was limited to Tamil-speaking regions, but it was later expanded to include other Indian states with a majority of Dravidian-speakers (Andhra Pradesh, Telangana, Kerala and Karnataka).
-Some of the proponents also included parts of Ceylon (Sri Lanka), Orissa and Maharashtra.
-Other names for the proposed sovereign state included "South India", "Deccan Federation" and "Dakshinapath".The States Reorganisation Act 1956, which created linguistic States, weakened the demand further.
-In 1960, the DMK leaders decided to withdraw their demand for a Dravida Nadu from the party programme at a meeting held in the absence of Annadurai.
-In 1963, the Government of India led by Jawaharlal Nehru, declared secessionism as an illegal act.
-As a consequence, Annadurai abandoned the "claim" for Dravida Nadu – now geographically limited to modern Tamil Nadu – completely in 1963.

 Post-independence

+After Indian Independence in 1947, the region was organized into four states Madras State, Mysore State, Hyderabad State and Travancore-Cochin.
+Dravida Nadu was a proposal for a separate sovereign state for the speakers of the Dravidian languages in South India.
+Initially, the demand of Dravida Nadu proponents was limited to Tamil-speaking regions, but it was later expanded to include other Indian states with a majority of Dravidian-speakers in the region.
+The States Reorganisation Act 1956, which created linguistic States, weakened the demand for a separate sovereign state.